Scroll to top

 Because fertility treatments and strategies can vary from couple to couple, the price of LGBTQ+ pregnancy is patient-specific.

-Know that most same-sex and transgender fertility treatments are not covered by the government.
+Therefore, know that most LGBTQ+ fertility treatments are not covered by the government.
 So gestational surrogacy, cryopreservation, IVF, and IUI would be out of pocket.

 This error message is only visible to WordPress admins